 Dry stone walling is the magical placement of different sized stones to bear the weight of a flock of sheep – no glue or cement involved.
 Learn this ancient art with master waller John Holt at a series of hands-on fortnightly sessions.
 You too can build that raised flowerbed, packhorse bridge or even the delightfully named 'Cheek End'.

 These two-day workshops teach participants how to make their very own bike frames using bamboo.
-The classes allow participants to be as creative as they wish, with help from expert frame builders who'll provide all the skills needed to create strong and sturdy structures to ride home on.
+The classes allow you to be as creative as you wish, with help from expert frame builders who'll provide all the skills needed to create strong and sturdy structures to ride home on.
 Top up days are available if you want to add extra components and bamboo beer is supplied at the end of each day.

 London Unspeakables meet every Saturday on Clapham Common to play quidditch, which by some wizardry has evolved out of the fictional sport Harry Potter plays.
 Put away your cape and broomstick, though, and instead prepare to be hit repeatedly really hard by a speeding ball.

 No, this isn’t a way to spy on people, it’s all about speed and grace in the air.
 Members of the London Drone Racing Club get together every Sunday to pit their machines against each other.
 Not feeling competitive?
 The club welcomes ‘freestylers’, and enthusiasts will happily show newcomers the ropes.